janpio/Ether-Oasis/README.md

 npm run build-prod
 ```

-### Testing

-All tests are colocated with the source code inside the same directory.
-So, it makes it easier to find them.
-Unfortunately, it is not possible with the `pages` folder which is used by Next.js for routing.
-So, what is why we have a `pages.test` folder to write tests from files located in `pages` folder.

 ### Contributions

 Everyone is welcome to contribute to this project.
 Feel free to open an issue if you have question or found a bug.
 Totally open to any suggestions and improvements.